flashintv/P3PrecacheIncrease/README.md

 # P3PrecacheIncrease

 As the name suggests, this project increases the precaching limits within Postal III's engine.
 Whose values are based on Source Engine 2007, as can be found within it's leaked engine code.
-This code is meant to be put alongside a .VDF file in addons folder, or injected with LoadLibrary in a custom `P3.exe` or `client.dll`.
+This code is meant to be put alongside a .VDF file in addons folder, or injected with slight modifications using LoadLibrary in a custom `P3.exe` or `client.dll`.

 Values are increased to:
 - Generic stays the same at `512`